LalyF/ReadMeGenerator/README.md

 ## Usage
 To run the application, use the following command:

 ![This is an image](./image/run.jpg)

 The application will then prompt you to answer a series of questions about your project.
 Once you have answered all of the questions, the application will generate a README.md file in the current directory.

+## WalkThrough
+This video is a walkthrough to the project and the final output

 ## License
 This project is licensed under the MIT license.